cloudstax/firecamp/catalog/redis/README.md

 Currently the slaves are read-only.
 If the master goes down, Redis will become read-only.
 The [Redis Sentinel](https://redis.io/topics/sentinel) will be supported in the coming release to enable the automatic failover, e.g. automatically promote a slave to master when the current master is down.

 ### Cluster Mode
 The minimal Redis cluster should have [at least 3 shards](https://redis.io/topics/cluster-tutorial#creating-and-using-a-redis-cluster).
 Each shard could be single instance mode or master-slave mode.
-For example, in a 3 availability zones environment, create a 3 shards Redis cluster and each shard has 3 replicas, then each shard will have 1 master and 2 slaves.
-All masters will be put in one availability zone for low latency, and the slaves will be distributed to the other two availability zones for HA.

 Redis cluster could handle the node failure when "[there are at least the majority of masters and a slave for every unreachable master](https://redis.io/topics/cluster-spec)".
 If the majority of masters are down, the slaves will not become master automatically.
-Need to manually run [cluster failover takeover](https://redis.io/commands/cluster-failover) to promote the slave to become the new master.
+Need to manually run [cluster failover takeover command](https://redis.io/commands/cluster-failover) to promote the slave to become the new master.
+This will be further automated in the future.

 By default, FireCamp distributes the masters to all availability zones.
 So when one availability zone goes down, Redis cluster will still have the majority of masters to promote the slave to master automatically.
+For example, in a 3 availability zones environment, create a 3 shards Redis cluster and each shard has 1 master and 1 slave.
+The 3 masters will be distributed to 3 availability zones, and the slave of one master will be distributed to a different availability zone for HA.

 Currently Redis will not fail back automatically.
 See [Re-adding a failed over node](https://github.com/antirez/redis/issues/2462).
-For example, a Redis cluster has 3 shards, each shard has 1 master and 2 slaves on 3 availability zones.
+For example, a Redis cluster has 3 shards on 3 availability zones, and each shard has 1 master and 1 slave.
 When master on zone1 goes down for a while, say the slave on zone2 becomes the new master.
 When the down node joins back, it will serve as slave.
 Then zone2 owns 2 masters.
 At this time, if zone2 goes down, 2 masters (majority) go down at the same time.
 Redis cluster will be down.
 This will be further enhanced in the future with the manual cluster takeover.

 #### Concurrent Failure
-Redis is possible to reassign the slave internally, because of new failovers, new manual reshardings, and things like that.
+Redis cluster is possible to reassign the slave internally, because of new failovers, new manual reshardings, and things like that.
 For example, one Redis cluster has 3 shards and each shard has 1 master and 2 slaves.
 If 2 slaves of shard1 go down at the same time, the shard1's master becomes the orphaned master, and Redis will migrate the slave of another shard to cover this orphaned master.
 This aims to provide more failure resistance in the future failure events.
 When the failed slaves come back, they will usually join back as the slaves of shard1.
 While, they may get reassigned to be the slave of another maser.
 See Redis issue [2462](https://github.com/antirez/redis/issues/2462).

 Currently Redis is not aware of the availability zones.
 After a few rounds of concurrent slave failures, the master and slaves of one shard may be at the same availability zone.
 This will be further enhanced in the future releases.